 I like to make these pretty little blinis a one-bite size.
 Easy to transfer from the plate to the mouth with no spillage.
 Known for three contrasting flavours in one go: horseradish from the cream cheese, the smokiness from the salmon followed by a soft pillowy pancake.
 This is my all-time favourite party food.

-For the pancakes:
+For the blini pancakes:

 For the toppings:

-- 200 – 250g plain cream cheese, room temperature
+- 200-250 g plain cream cheese, room temperature

-- ¼ lemon, juice
+- ¼ lemon, juiced

-- 1 tablespoon mayonnaise or sour cream
+- 1 tbsp sour cream or mayonnaise

-- ½ teaspoon white pepper
+- ½ tsp white pepper